Angus Goodleaf

-Angus Goodleaf (born March 6, 1987), is a Canadian professional lacrosse goaltender in the National Lacrosse League, currently playing for the Philadelphia Wings and for the Kahnawake Braves of the Major Series Lacrosse.
-He won back to back silver medals as a member of The Iroquois Nationals during the 2010 World Lacrosse Championship and 2015 World Lacrosse Championship.
+Angus Goodleaf (born March 6, 1987), is a Iroquois professional box lacrosse goaltender in the National Lacrosse League, currently playing for the Georgia Swarm (2024 and 2025 seasons) and for the Kahnawake Braves of the Major Series Lacrosse.
+He won back to back silver medals as a member of The Iroquois Nationals during the 2011 World Indoor Lacrosse Championship and the 2015 World Indoor Lacrosse Championship.